 Directories help keep related files organized on a disk in a hierarchical, "inverted tree" structure.
-Each disk has a "root" directory; for example, a c: > prompt normally indicates that you are at the root directory of hard-disk drive C. Additional directories that branch off of the root directory are called subdirectories.
-Subdirectories may contain additional directories branching off of them.
+Each disk has a "root" directory; for example, a $C : \ prompt normally indicates that you are at the root directory of hard-disk drive C. Additional directories that branch off of the root directory are called subdirectories.
+Subdirectories may contain additional directories branching off of them.$ diskette-based diagnostics display adapter

-diskette-based diagnostics

 A comprehensive set of diagnostic tests for your Dell computer.
 To use the diskette-based diagnostics, you must boot your computer from the Dell Diagnostics Diskette.
-Refer to your Installation and Troubleshooting Guide for a complete discussion about how to use the diskettebased diagnostics.
+See your Installation and Troubleshooting Guide for a complete discussion about how to use the diskette-based diagnostics.